 - Monthly subscription: At any time during the trial or when your trial expires, submit your credit card information to begin your monthly subscription.
 You can choose between Standard, Gold, Platinum, and Enterprise subscription levels.

 - Annual subscription: When your free trial expires, contact us to sign up for your annual term (and get a discount).
 You can also obtain a multiyear subscription to save even more.
+New annual subscriptions are billed using the prepaid consumption model.
 To learn more, please contact us.

 Yes.
 The AWS Marketplace allows SaaS vendors like Elastic to bill customers directly through their AWS account, meaning you don’t have to set up a separate billing relationship with Elastic.
 Instead, existing AWS customers can subscribe to Elastic Cloud through our AWS Marketplace listing page.
 Simply click “Continue to Subscribe” and follow the instructions.
 Once you approve the subscription, you will be routed to the Elasticsearch Service on Elastic Cloud welcome page to begin creating Elasticsearch clusters.